k3s-io/docs/docs/faq/faq.md

 You can generate more detailed logs by using the `--debug` flag when starting K3s (or `debug: true` in the configuration file).

+Kubernetes uses a logging framework known as `klog`, which uses a single logging configuration for all components within a process.
+Since K3s runs all Kubernetes components within a single process, it is not possible to configure different log levels or destinations for individual Kubernetes components.
+Use of the `-v=<level>` or `--vmodule=<module>=<level>` component args will likely not have the desired effect.

 See [Additional Logging Sources](../advanced/advanced.md#additional-logging-sources) for even more log options.

 ### Can I run K3s in Docker?